Comparison

 Side by side

-Prices, limits and age cutoffs shift by plan tier, age band and region, and both insurers revise them often.
-The figures here are marked unverified in our notes — treat them as a starting point, not a quote, and run a live quote with your own details before you decide.
+These figures were checked against both insurers’ own plan pages and policy wordings in July 2026, but prices, limits and age cutoffs shift by tier, age band and region, and both insurers revise them often.
+Treat them as an accurate starting point, not a personal quote.
+Run a live quote with your own details before you decide.

 Which to pick when

-Pick SafetyWing or Genki Native if you want lean, flexible cover for the unexpected.
+Pick SafetyWing Essential or Genki Traveler if you want lean, flexible cover for the unexpected.

-If you have pre-existing conditions that need ongoing treatment, or you plan to spend months at home, a travel-medical subscription is the wrong tool for the job.
-Look instead at comprehensive international health insurance or domestic cover, and read the pre-existing and home-country clauses of any policy before you buy.
+If you have pre-existing conditions that need ongoing treatment, or you plan to spend months at home, a travel-medical subscription is the wrong tool for the job, and Genki says as much about Traveler, which it sells on the assumption you already hold long-term cover.
+Look instead at the health tiers (SafetyWing Complete or Genki Native) or at domestic cover, and read the pre-existing and home-country clauses before you buy.

 How to read this comparison

 The trap with "which is best" round-ups is that they crown a winner for a traveller who isn’t you.
-Here’s the honest version: SafetyWing and Genki Native are close enough that age, region and currency usually settle it, while Genki Explorer is a different, fuller product you only need when your situation asks for it.
-Don’t pay for breadth you’ll never touch.
-And don’t buy thin travel-medical cover when a visa or a health condition clearly demands more.
+Here’s the honest version: pick the tier your life actually needs, then compare it like-for-like.
+The travel tiers (Essential and Traveler) are close enough that age, region and currency usually settle it.
+The health tiers (Complete and Native) are the fuller product you only need when your situation asks for it.
+Don’t pay for breadth you’ll never touch, and don’t buy thin travel-medical cover when a visa or a health condition clearly demands more.

 Frequently asked questions